MIT-LCP/mimic-website/content/tutorials/install-mimic-locally-ubuntu.md

     parent = "Tutorials"
 +++

-# How to install MIMIC-III in a local Postgres database
+# Installing MIMIC-III in a local Postgres database

 Prerequisites: *This tutorial assumes that you have already completed the [steps required to gain access](/gettingstarted/access) to the MIMIC dataset on PhysioNet.*

+Note that this install was written and tested using Mac OS X and Ubuntu 15.04.

 ## 1. Install Postgres